How to Choose a Builder (Part 1)

 Is the builder registered for home owner’s warranty?
 Have there been any past, or are there any current, building disputes associated with the builder?
 Has the builder ever been declared bankrupt?
 Who is the builder’s construction supervisor?
 Is the person well known?
 Does he or she have any reputation (good or bad)?
 The construction supervisor is the person who supervises the tradespeople on a building project, and is the best guarantee of the workmanship involved.

 It’s also important to know if the builder specialises in a particular type of building work.
 Some builders specialise in renovations, some focus on new buildings, while some do both.
-If a builder specialises in renovations, it might be better not to engage them to construct a new building.
+If a builder specialises in house renovations adelaide, it might be better not to engage them to construct a new building.